-More than two years since COVID-19 was declared a pandemic, most countries are winding down its public health safety measures for the COVID-19 pandemic.
-However, new variants continue to be detected, making it challenging to declare the war on COVID19 over.
+Almost three years since COVID-19 was declared a pandemic, most countries have wound down their public health safety measures for the COVID-19 pandemic.
+However, new variants continue to be detected, making it challenging to declare the war on COVID-19 over.
 Although the overall impact of the pandemic on the Corporation to date has not been significant, it is not certain whether they will become a threat again in the future.